 5. Create an avatar for your shadow self.
 What are their traits and qualities?
 What do you want to say to your shadow self?

 6. Think of one or two traits that you dislike about yourself.
-What are the roots of these traits?
-Did you learn this behavior?
-Is it a defense mechanism?
-Are you trying to cover something or hide your vulnerability?
+Where do these traits come from?
+Were they learned?
+Are they defense mechanisms?
 Explore as many ideas as you can.

 7. What makes you jealous?
-Why do you think these people or circumstances make you feel that way?
+Why?
 What does it tell you about your own needs?
 Are these things you can work towards or something you should let go of?

 8. What’s a trait you see in other people that you wish you had?
 What are some ways you can cultivate this trait in yourself?